William and Louise Greaves Filmmaker Seminar

 The Seminar is named after visionary filmmakers William and Louise Greaves, who together co-produced landmark documentaries such as Symbiopsychotaxiplasm and Ralph Bunche: An American Odyssey.
 Read more about the importance of William’s decades-long career, which included over 200 documentary films, here.

-The fifth annual William and Louise Greaves Seminar, hosted in partnership with the Institute for Diversity in the Arts at Stanford University, will take place March 7-9 in Palo Alto, CA.
+The sixth annual William and Louise Greaves Seminar, hosted in partnership with the Institute for Diversity in the Arts at Stanford University, will take place March 6-8 in Palo Alto, CA.

 Further explore last year’s speakers, workshops, and other programming for a glimpse into what to expect.